Caroline Wozniacki: 2018: Australian Open champion and back to No. 1

 Wozniacki began her season at the Auckland Open for the fourth straight year.
 She was the top seed and advanced into the final, but she was defeated by the same opponent she lost to the previous year in the quarterfinals, Julia Görges, in straight sets.

 At the Australian Open, Wozniacki was seeded second, her highest seeding since 2012.
 She defeated Mihaela Buzărnescu in straight sets and then Jana Fett in three, after being down 1–5 in the third set and saving two match points.
 She then beat Kiki Bertens and Magdaléna Rybáriková both in straight sets to reach the quarterfinals.
 Beating Carla Suárez Navarro in three sets, she advanced to her second Australian Open semifinal since 2011.
 In the semifinals, she defeated Elise Mertens in straight sets to advance to her third Grand Slam final and her first since 2014.
 She then upset top seed and world No. 1 Simona Halep in three sets, to become the ninth woman to win the title after being match point down.
 By winning her first Grand Slam title, she regained the world No. 1 ranking on 29 January 2018 after a gap of exactly six years, which bested Serena Williams' previous record of five years 29 days.

-Her next tournament was the St. Petersburg Ladies' Trophy, which she entered in the second round.
+Her next tournament was the St. Petersburg Trophy, which she entered in the second round.
 She defeated Anastasia Potapova, then lost to Daria Kasatkina in the quarterfinals.
 She then played the Qatar Ladies Open and reached the semifinals by defeating Carina Witthöft, Monica Niculescu and Angelique Kerber.
 However, she lost to the eventual champion Petra Kvitová in three sets, despite having three match points.
 With her Qatar performance, Caroline Wozniacki became only the fourth player in WTA history to surpass $30,000,000 in career prize earnings.

 Wozniacki then played the Indian Wells Open, for which she received a bye in the first round.
 She defeated Lara Arruabarrena and Aliaksandra Sasnovich in straight sets and three sets, respectively, then lost to eventual finalist Daria Kasatkina again in the fourth round.
 A week later, she entered the Miami Open, where she also received a bye in the first round.
 However, she lost to the Summer Olympics champion Monica Puig in three sets.